HeliosMD/Master-Compander/master-compander/README.txt

 Sometimes, binaries distributed may fail to execute, in such case you need to compile the application from source.
 This is due to differences between distributions (x86/x64, etc).

 How to compile from source:

-For the compilation process you would need GCC (GNU C compiler) installed (most Linux distributions have it by default).
+For the compilation process you would need GCC installed (GNU C compiler), most Linux distributions have it by default.
 First, after decompressing the files into the master-compander/ directory, you have to provide the "compile.sh" with execution priviledges:

 	$ sudo chmod 775 compile.sh